RSDKModding/RSDK-Modding-Wiki/docs/RSDKv5/Events/StaticLoad/README.md

 ## Parameters
 - `sVars`
-a pointer to the static variables that will be initialized during this event.
+A pointer to the static variables that will be initialized during this event.

 ## Syntax
 === "C"